Richard G. Hardy

 Richard Hardy enjoyed a distinguished career as an English teacher, upper school principal, and interim head of school at Milton Academy before becoming Concord Academy’s 10th head of school.
 He arrived at a pivotal time for the school, as it prepared to celebrate its 90th year in 2012 and began plans for a much-anticipated celebration of its centennial year in 2022.
 With his commitment to teaching, his goal of increasing educational access for students of all backgrounds, and his desire to open the school to more global learning experiences, Hardy began immediately to set the stage for future.

 Raised in rural Pelham, New Hampshire, Hardy–who encourages everyone to call him Rick–grew up as a self-described “working class kid,” who had become an adept farm laborer and handyman by the age of 16.
 This early experience gave him a lifelong appreciation of the educational opportunities he was later offered and the desire to help other motivated students from all backgrounds enjoy the same benefits.
 After earning a B.A. in politics and government from the University of New Hampshire in 1978, Hardy received a master’s in creative writing from Brown University, where he also served as a teaching fellow.
 His teaching and administrative career at Milton Academy began in 1983 and lasted just under 26 years, during which he also served as a coach and a house parent.
-He and his wife Adele, a health professional, have two adult children, Aidan and Owen.
+He has two adult children, Aidan and Owen.

 Hardy’s first challenge was to raise funds and oversee plans for the transformation of Arena Farms, the 13.6 acres of land a mile from campus purchased near the end of the Dresden years.
 The development of the land into state-of-the-art athletic fields and tennis courts was also a cultural challenge, since it would be the first time the school had expanded beyond its Main Street campus.
 The opening of the Moriarty Athletic Campus in 2012 was a testament to Hardy’s success at meeting all these challenges.
 The campus has become a popular gathering place for students, faculty, and friends of the school, and Hardy’s consistent presence at games and meets has helped the new campus become an integral part of the school community.